42fortytwo42/Amalias-A.I./readme.md

 -> "unlock" : this command will unlock Amalias if you have already locked her.

+-> "memory" : please don't test me on this side.

 -> "sos" : this command will call the autorities for emergency.